 Addthis Share Tools

-The museum is a branch of the Smithsonian’s National Museum of the American Indian located on the National Mall in Washington, D.C.
+The museum is part of the Smithsonian’s National Museum of the American Indian, which also includes the Cultural Resources Center and the building on the National Mall in Washington, D.C.
 The National Museum of the American Indian was established by Congress in 1989.
-The Heye Center in New York opened in 1994; the Cultural Resources Center, six miles from the National Mall building in Suitland, Maryland, opened in 1999; and the National Museum of the American Indian opened in September 2004.
+The Heye Center in New York opened in 1994; the Cultural Resources Center, located in Suitland, Maryland, six miles from the National Mall building, opened in 1999; and the National Museum of the American Indian in Washington, D.C., opened in September 2004.

 In addition, the museum hosts a selection of changing exhibitions that present and reaffirm the Native voice.
 The schedule includes exhibitions developed by the museum from its collections, installations of contemporary Native art and significant traveling exhibitions from other institutions.

-The museum hosts Native musicians, dancers, artists and elders in presentations of their art and cultural heritage and in informal programs that invite them to share directly with museum visitors the life ways and worldviews of Native peoples.
-Programs include dance presentations, hands-on workshops, storytelling programs and annual events, including the Children’s Festival and the Native Sounds Downtown concert series.
+The museum hosts Native musicians, dancers, artists and elders in presentations of their art and cultural heritage and in informal programs that invite them to share directly with museum visitors the lifeways and worldviews of Native peoples.
+Programs include dance presentations, hands-on workshops, storytelling programs and annual events.
+A schedule of events is available on the museum website.

-For more than 20 years, the Museum Store has served as New York City’s premier destination to purchase authentic Native American merchandise.
+The Museum Store has long served as New York City’s premier destination to purchase authentic Native American merchandise.
 Recently expanded, the store now features more items from a wider representation of Native groups than ever before, offering apparel, art, literature, jewelry, food and more for all ages.
 The site of the Museum Store historically served as the Cashier’s Office of the Alexander Hamilton U.S. Custom House.
 The renovation of the space preserves original details like antique metal dividers for the cashier’s cages and design flourishes, such as intricate crown molding, grand chandeliers and even the original vault used by the cashiers.

-Located at One Bowling Green, across from Battery Park, the George Gustav Heye Center is free and open from 10 a.m. to 5 p.m. daily, Thursdays until 8 p.m.
+The New York museum is located at One Bowling Green, across from Battery Park.
+The museum is currently open Monday through Friday from 10 a.m. to 5 p.m.
+Admission is free.
 By subway, the museum may be reached by the 1 to South Ferry, the J or Z to Broad Street, the 4 or 5 to Bowling Green or the R or W (on weekdays) to Whitehall Street.
-For general information, visitors may call (212) 514-3700 or visit the museum’s website at AmericanIndian.SI.edu.
+More information about visiting is available on the museum’s website.
+For general information, visitors may call (212) 514-3700.
+Connect with the museum on Facebook, Twitter, Instagram, YouTube or AmericanIndian.si.edu.